maniacs-ops/feednix/README.md

 ###Update for Ubuntu and Fedora users
 An issue with seg faults on start up was reported and has now been resolved.
 This was due to a dependency conflict with libncursesw.
 Please reinstall the dependcies (which have been updated) and clone the Ubuntu-stable branch instead of the main.

+###v1.0

+* You can now see an Unread Count for each categories
+* Added customizing options markReadWhileScrolling option
+* Moved some macros to const variables to avoid unecessary conversion
+* Cleaned up Curl operations in FeedlyProvider that were repetetive
+* Major code refactoring
+* Bug fixes

 ###v0.9
 Once again many thanks to [lejenome](https://github.com/lejenome) for the following: